FluentValidation/FluentValidation/docs/rulesets.md

 });
 ```

-You can also include all the rules not part of a ruleset by using calling `IncludeRulesNotInRuleSet`, or by using the special name "default" (case insensitive):
+You can also include all the rules not part of a ruleset by calling `IncludeRulesNotInRuleSet`, or by using the special name "default" (case insensitive):

 ```csharp
 validator.Validate(person, options =>